Last Updated on 12 October 2024 by Cycloscope

 Outside temperatures are high but not scorching hot (between 24 and 30 C), the water is a bit less freezing (about 20C in Muizenberg), precipitation is rare, skies are clear and, most importantly, the winds are steady and strong enough (35 knots).

 Getting good kitesurfing weather off-season is instead pretty rare, unfortunately.
-So you’ll better plan a summer visit if that’s your main aim.
+So you’d better plan a summer visit if that’s your main aim.

 I got in touch with Matthew from Surfstore Africa and booked my full 3-day course with him.
 I had great fun from day one.
-Matthew is a really young guy in his 20s, he started practicing kitesurfing in 2014 and is a certified instructor since 2017.
+Matthew is a really young guy in his 20s, he started practicing kitesurfing in 2014 and has been a certified instructor since 2017.

-A three days course is ideal to learn the basics from scratch, Matt can bring even a not-half-decent student like me from absolute ignorance to feet-on-the-board even in such a short time.
+A three-day course is ideal for learning the basics from scratch, Matt can bring even a not-half-decent student like me from absolute ignorance to feet-on-the-board even in such a short time.
 The course is structured like this:

 With Surfstore Africa each individual lesson lasts 2 hours, while the duration is extended to 3 hours if the course is done by two persons at the same time.